- Hamlets & Lakes

 Adirondack Mountains Antiques Show

-An autumn weekend of antiques and art in the heart of the Adirondack Mountains.
-Surround yourself with an incredible selection of rustic art, camp furniture, hunting & fishing antiques, boats, taxidermy, antler and more.
-75 plus Antique vendors throughout the hamlet of Indian Lake and Blue Mountain Lake.
+Surround yourself with an incredible selection of rustic art, camp furniture, hunting and fishing antiques, boats, taxidermy, antlers and more - set in the middle of the Adirondacks during the most colorful season!
 Co-sponsored by the Town of Indian Lake.

 Spaces available: call 518-648-0888